 - Children of absent dads are 2 times more likely to commit suicide

 - Mississippi is the state with the most absent fathers.
 Almost 40% are fatherless homes

 - The median income is 35.400$ pr. year for a fatherless home.
 Two-parented household is 85.300$

 - 6 out of 10 young people that commit suicide come from a fatherless home

 - 3 out of 4 rapists commit the crime due to feelings that involve an absent father

-- Childs of absent fathers has their sexual debut 4 years before anyone else
+- Children of absent fathers have their sexual debut 4 years before anyone else